Holographic entanglement negativity for a single subsystem in conformal field theories with a conserved charge: Holographic entanglement negativity for dual to -RN

 \subsection{Extremal $AdS_{d+1}$-RN black holes}

-Having obtained the holographic entanglement negativity for the required finite temperature mixed state configurations in the $CFT_d$s dual to the bulk non extremal $AdS_{d+1}$-RN black holes in subsection \ref{subsec_hen_non_ext_hd}, we now set out to outline the procedure for zero temperature mixed state configurations dual to bulk extremal $AdS_{d+1}$-RN black holes.
-The relevant parameters for these extremal configurations are given as \cite{Kundu:2016dyk}
+In this subsection we outline the procedure to obtain the holographic entanglement negativity for the zero temperature mixed state configurations of single subsystems in $CFT_d$s dual to bulk extremal $AdS_{d+1}$-RN black holes.
+The relevant parameters for these bulk extremal black hole geometries are given as \cite{Kundu:2016dyk}

-In the above equations the parameter $ Q $ describes the charge of the extremal $AdS_{d+1}$-RN black hole, while $ T_{ \textit{ef{}f} } $ as earlier denotes the ef{}fective temperature.
+In the above equations the parameter $Q$ describes the charge of the extremal $AdS_{d+1}$-RN black hole, while $T_{\textit{ef{}f}}$ as earlier denotes the ef{}fective temperature.

-In the next two subsections we proceed to obtain perturbative expansions of the area of the co dimension two bulk extremal surface homologous to the single subsystem with long rectangular strip geometry, for two dif{}ferent limits of the charge $ Q $.
-The expression so obtained will then be employed to compute the holographic entanglement negativity for the configuration under consideration from the conjecture proposed in \cite{Chaturvedi:2016rcn}.
-In subsection \ref{sub2sec_hen_ext_hd_smallCP} we portray the case involving a small chemical potential, while subsection \ref{sub2sec_hen_ext_hd_largeCP} describes the large chemical potential configuration.
+In the next two subsections we proceed to obtain perturbative expansions of the area of the RT surface homologous to the single subsystem with long rectangular strip geometry, for two dif{}ferent limits of the charge $Q$.
+The expression obtained will then be utilized to compute the holographic entanglement negativity for the mixed state configuration under consideration from the conjecture proposed in \cite{Chaturvedi:2016rcn}.
+In subsection \ref{s3hdexscp} we study the case involving a small chemical potential, while subsection \ref{s3hdexlcp} describes the large chemical potential regime.